Alerts

 August 24, 2023

-When you have pain in your vulva or vagina, it can be deeply unsettling.
+When you are experiencing discomfort on or inside the vaginal area, it can be deeply unsettling.
 The discomfort can affect everyday activities – like working out or going to the bathroom – and makes it difficult, if not impossible, to be intimate with a partner.

 The good news is that some vulvar and vaginal disorders are common, treatable and even preventable.
 Taking steps to practice good hygiene can help resolve some common symptoms or lessen your chance of developing vulvar and vaginal conditions like bacterial vaginosis or vulvar dermatitis.
 Follow these tips to improve your vulvar skin care.